Human Sexual Response

 Related e |

-The Sexual Behavior in the Human Male and the Sexual Behavior in the Human Female laid the groundwork for Masters and Johnson's life work.
-A ground breaking study called Human Sexual Response in 1966 revealed the nature and scope of the sex practices of young Americans.
+Human Sexual Response (1966) is a work by Masters and Johnson's life work.
+It revealed the nature and scope of the sex practices of young Americans.

 See also